-The collaborative approach to family law is a relatively new, but fast growing and popular way of dealing with family disputes.
+Collaborative law is a fast growing alternative to handling a wide range of family law matters, including divorce financial settlements, arrangements for children, and pre-nuptial and post-nuptial agreements.
 Here at Pickering & Butters we champion this method, because everyone involved is absolutely committed to finding the best solutions by agreement, rather than through court proceedings.

-If you decide to opt for collaborative law to resolve your dispute, you will be in safe hands by choosing Pickering & Butters, as we are one of the very first firms in Staffordshire to have a full team of specialist collaborative lawyers within its family department.
+If you decide to opt for collaborative law to resolve your dispute, you will be in safe hands by choosing Pickering & Butters.

 Before the first meeting begins, an agreement is signed committing all involved to doing everything possible to resolve all the issues without going to court.
 This, and the fact that the solicitors involved are prevented from representing you should the process break down and the case reach court, demonstrates the commitment to a resolution outside of court.